hug-sch/vse-docs/setup/organize/strip-types/movie.rst

    Figure 2: Transform Panel

-The Transform panel is probably the panel that you'll need to have open most of the time.
-It contains the Position, Scale and Rotation properties and the less important Mirror property.
+The Transform panel contains the Position, Scale and Rotation properties and the -perhaps  less- important Mirror property.

+.. todo:
+   Add a link to the Image Transform menu (Scale to Fit, Scale to Fill, ...).

 Position X, Y Property
    The dimensions of the view area of the sequencer output is set by the project dimensions; e.g. 1920 x 1080 by default (see :doc:`../dir-structure/creating-directory-structure`).
 A movie is centered (and scaled) within this view area.
 With the position X, Y values, you can move the frame along the X and Y axis.
 The values are expressed in pixels.